Rodri strike gives Man City victory in Champions League final

 They pressed and snapped at City's heels, although the best chance fell to Guardiola's men when De Bruyne set up Haaland for an effort that was well saved by Andre Onana.

-City were then dealt a major blow as De Bruyne -- who came off hurt in the 2021 final -- departed with an apparent leg injury on 36 minutes, to be replaced by Phil Foden.
+City were then dealt a major blow as De Bruyne -- who came off hurt in the 2021 final -- departed injured on 36 minutes, to be replaced by Phil Foden.

-It was just as the prospect of extra time, and a final finishing past midnight, that the game opened up.
+It was just as the prospect of extra time, and a final finishing past midnight, began to loom that the game opened up.

-Lautaro Martinez could not take a chance that was gifted to him by a poor Silva ball back towards his own goal, and City struck on 68 minutes.
+Lautaro Martinez squandered a chance that was gifted to him by a poor Silva ball back towards his own goal, and City struck on 68 minutes.

 Manuel Akanji's pass found Silva in the box and his cutback came off a defender before falling for Rodri to fire in.

-It was a second goal in the competition for the Spanish midfielder following his brilliant opener against Bayern in the first leg of the quarter-final.
+It was a second goal in the competition for the Spanish midfielder following his brilliant strike against Bayern in the quarter-finals.

 Inter's resistance was broken, and yet they nearly levelled almost immediately as Dimarco's header hit the bar.